bendtherules/bendtherules.github.com/posts/function-name-binding.md

     > The actual "evaluation" of all statements happen after this "pre-evaluation" step.
     > When js engine again reaches the function statement in evaluation step - it simply skips over it, to stop it from getting evaluated twice.

-    Effectively, this means that name binding does happen for function declarations in the outer scope.
+    Effectively, this means that name binding does happen for function declarations in the OUTSIDE scope.

-2. sdsdsd
+2. What about INSIDE scope?
+I